orbeon/orbeon-forms-doc/Form-Builder-~-Database-Services.md

 Under *Datasource* you type the name of a datasource you setup in your application server.
 This is the the JNDI name of the datasource, without the `jdbc/` part.
 If you type `employees`, Orbeon Forms will look for `java:comp/env/jdbc/employees`.

 If you're using Tomcat, the simplest way of setting up a datasource is to edit Tomcat's `server.xml`, there add a `<Context>` for Orbeon Forms if you don't have one already, and inside it add a `<Resource>` pointing to your database.
-On Tomcat, you also need put the database JDBC driver in Tomcat's `lib` directory.
+On Tomcat, you also need to put the database JDBC driver in Tomcat's `lib` directory.

 ![Database Service - Connect to the database](https://orbeon.mybalsamiq.com/mockups/3492353.png?key=5b6d8a77397e4b7de268cf14dea4e60c694555de)